Akash1308/Todo-App/README.md

 ## 🚀 Features
 - Add new tasks
 - View all tasks
-- Update tasks
 - Delete tasks
 - Mark tasks as completed

 ## 📦 Setup & Installation
 ### Prerequisites:
-- Java 17 or later
+- Java 21 or later
 - Maven
 - PostgreSQL (running and configured)